barryclark/jekyll-now/_posts/2018-10-11-Actions-in-Context.md

 In this post, the paper "Actions in Context" is investigated and summarized.

-Authors: Marcin Marszałek, Ivan Laptev, Cordelia Schmid from INRIA Institute
+Marcin Marszalek, Ivan Laptev, Cordelia Schmid.
+Actions in Context.
+CVPR 2009 - IEEE Conference on Computer Vision Pattern Recognition, Jun 2009, Miami, United States.
+IEEE Computer Society, pp.2929-2936, 2009.

 ## Summary: